Murder of Yvonne Fletcher: Post-Gaddafi era: 2011–2021

 Following the 2011 Libyan civil war and the collapse of the Gaddafi regime in August that year, it was reported that one of the co-conspirators, Abdulqadir al-Baghdadi, had been killed during in-fighting among Gaddafi loyalists.
 In June the following year, two police officers flew to Libya to discuss developments in the case.
 The following month The Sunday Telegraph named Salah Eddin Khalifa, a high-level member of the former regime, as the pro-Gaddafi student who shot Fletcher.
 Within minutes of the shooting, he had left the embassy via a back door before it was surrounded by police.
 Khalifa was said to have moved to another north African city following the civil war.

 In November 2015 the Metropolitan Police arrested Saleh Ibrahim Mabrouk, a former member of the Gaddafi government and a close ally of Gaddafi who was a key member of the revolutionary committee in control of the embassy on that day; in 2011 he claimed political asylum in the UK.
 Although initially arrested on charges of money laundering, he was bailed on charges of conspiracy to murder Fletcher.
 In May 2017 the charges against him were dropped as evidence against him could not be provided in court because of national security concerns.

-In November 2019 Murray said he was still trying to find the murderer; in November 2021 a civil case he brought against Mabrouk, was heard at the Royal Courts of Justice in London.
+In November 2019, Fletcher's former colleague John Murray said he was still trying to find the murderer; in November 2021 a civil case he brought against Mabrouk, was heard at the Royal Courts of Justice in London.
 Mabrouk was found to be jointly liable for Fletcher's death.